erickmerchant/handcraft/README.md

 #### node.nodes(...children)

-Set the children of an _node_.
-Each child can be a string, a DOM element, an _node_, an array, or an _effect_.
+Set the children of a _node_.
+Each child can be a string, a DOM element, a _node_, an array, or an _effect_.
 Returns the _node_ for chaining.

 #### node.observe()